The Booking of your participation in any journey takes place in three stages:

 Hotel in Leh.

-we are going on the road, we buy presents for our relatives and friends, we walk along the central streets of Lech.
+getting ready for the road, buying gifts for family and friends, walking along the central streets of Leh.

 Hotel in Leh.